ssh-mitm/ssh-mitm/doc/user_guide/authentication.rst

 .. tip:: **Try it first**

-   The interactive tutorial demonstrates both password and public-key interception in a safe environment:
+   The interactive tutorial covers all major authentication scenarios in a safe environment:

-   - **Chapter 1** intercepts Alice's password as it passes through the proxy.
-   - **Chapter 2** shows how agent forwarding exposes access beyond the first server.

    .. code-block:: none

        $ ssh-mitm tutorial

-   See :doc:`/get_started/index` for the full tutorial list.
+   See :doc:`/get_started/index` for the full list of tutorial chapters.

 The choice of the right authentication method against SSH-MITM can have a decisive influence on the success of a Man in the Middle attack.